sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 current_owner = none<br/>
 kube_mode = any or N/A

 In this state, no container is running.
-The systemd has stopped the feature.
+The systemd has performed stop action on the feature.

 The current_owner = none implies that the feature's container is *not* running.<br/>
 This is the initial state upon boot, and it could be reached from other states too.

-The feature remains in this state until `systemctl start`. <br/>
+The feature remains in this state until `systemctl start` action is performed. <br/>
-Upon `systemctl start`, the destination state is LOCAL, if set_owner == LOCAL or KUBE with fallback enabled, else KUBE_READY.
+Upon `systemctl start`, the destination state is LOCAL, if set_owner == local or kube with fallback enabled, else KUBE_READY.

 The `systemctl stop` brings back to this state from any state.